syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endtabs %}

 ### CellExited Command and its Parameter
-When the cell is exited, the `CellExitedCommand` binds to the command which you defined in your ViewModel.
+When the cell is exited, the `CellExitedCommand`triggered that binds to the command which you have defined in your ViewModel.
 With this we can also use the `CellExitedCommandParameter` to be passed to the `Command` when it is executed.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}